LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

 be sent through Lasso including plain text messages, HTML messages, HTML messages with a plain text alternative messages, and messages with attachments.

-For more complex messages structures the `email_compose` type can be used directly to create the MIME text of the message.
+For more complex messages structures the :type:`email_compose` type can be used directly to create the MIME text of the message.
 The message can then be sent with the `email_queue` method.
 Both of these methods are used internally by `email_send`.

-The `email_compose` type accepts the same parameters as `email_send` except those which specify the SMTP server and priority of the outgoing message.
+The :type:`email_compose` type accepts the same parameters as `email_send` except those which specify the SMTP server and priority of the outgoing message.
 After creating an object with `email_compose`, member methods can be used to add additional text parts, HTML parts, attachments, or generic MIME parts.
 This allows very complex email structures to be created with much more control than `email_send` provides.

-The `email_compose` type can also be used to create email parts.
+The :type:`email_compose` type can also be used to create email parts.
 When the creator method is called without a ``-to``, ``-from``, or ``-subject`` parameter, then a MIME part is created rather than a complete email message.
 This part can then be fed into the `email_compose->addPart` method or into the